 Communicating Privacy Tips to Students and Staff

 - Be clear and direct.
-Your first line of communication should be an official email outlining your policy.
+Your first line of communication should be an official email outlining the policy.
 Give clear guidance on how to handle sensitive data while working remotely—and, just as importantly—what not to do.
 Keep this email simple and scannable.

 - Get creative.
-You want your students and staff to pay attention to your message and social posts, so have some fun to catch their attention.
-Create a few funny videos about privacy.
-Or design a meme (or four).The more interesting and attention catching your posts are, the more likely it is that your students and staff with share with their friends, which mean more students will see your messages—and they may even garner publicity from potential students.
+You want staff and students to pay attention to your messages and social posts, so have some fun trying to capture their attention.
+Create a few funny videos and design some memes about privacy.
+The more interesting your posts are, the more likely that staff and students will share this content with friends.
+Ultimately, this will boost awareness around data privacy and the importance of preserving it.

 - Use strong and unique passwords.
-Make sure that all your university-related passwords include letters, numbers, and special characters.
+Make sure that all of your university-related passwords include letters, numbers, and special characters.
 We also recommend using both lower- and upper-case letters.
 If you are using the same password for other accounts, now is a good time to create a unique password.

 - Do not click on suspicious links or download files from unknown sources.
 Hackers and scammers often employ fake or phishing emails that mimic real companies’ messages and the types of campaigns you are likely to open.
 If you are unsure about an email, especially one with an external link or attachment, double-check the sender before clicking or downloading.

 Understanding the bigger picture of student data protection